Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 if things are not going their way and declare it an Ambush.

 Player Character always get a Reflexive (Cunning + Awareness) roll to individually avoid becoming Ambushed.
+The difficulty is based on the skill of the Ambush characters (e.g. Cunning + Sneak).

 ### Holding Action

-Characters may choose to Hold their Action, waiting for something to happen in order to respond to it.Players must describe what it is they are waiting for—they cannot arbitrarily wait.
+Characters may choose to Hold their Action, waiting for something to happen in order to respond to it.
+Players must describe what it is they are waiting for—they cannot arbitrarily wait.
+Any action may be held—be it a Maneuver, Decisive, or Free Action.

 When the specified event happens, they must spend **2 Impulse,** and then take their action as desired, (either before or after the specified